WonderTix/WonderTix/README.md

 3. Create mkcert certificate
    1. Navigate to `<path/to/WonderTix/server>`
    2. Run `mkcert -install` to install the local certificate authority
-   3. Run `mkcert localhost` to create a certfiicate.
+   3. Run `mkcert localhost` to create a certificate.
 4. Run `docker-compose up -d`
 5. To test the checkout process with Stripe, make sure the Stripe CLI is installed.
    1. Run `stripe login` and press enter to accept access.
 This only needs to be done once.
    2. Run `stripe listen --forward-to https://localhost:8000/api/1/order/webhook` and copy the resulting ***signing secret*** as your `PRIVATE_STRIPE_WEBHOOK` variable.
 6. The client will be available at https://localhost:3000
    1. You will need to accept the self-signed certificate.
-In chrome click anywhere on the page and type `thisisunsafe`.
+In Chrome click anywhere on the page and type `thisisunsafe`.
 This will allow you to continue to the site.
 7. The server will be available at https://localhost:8000
 8. The swagger docs will be available at https://localhost:8000/api/docs
    1. To log in to swagger, login to the client and copy the value of the `access_token` from the request to `<AUTH0_URL>/oath/token`.
 Paste this value into the `Authorize` dialog in swagger.